 STORE MANAGERS at CVS Pharmacy Stores (both currently employed and formerly employed) in California have been taking legal action to recover unpaid overtime from CVS.
-Righetti Glugoski, P.C. has been handling claims brought by Store Managers and has been making significant recoveries for California store managers You may contact us if you want more information about how to participate.
+Righetti Glugoski, P.C. has been handling claims brought by Store Managers and has been making significant recoveries for California store managers You may contact us if you want more information.